 JAN 16: Job Skills Workshop for Youth Leaders was very fun and informative

 Our Youth Leadership program consists of ten amazing students who excelled as Summer Leaders and through the program are now making an even bigger commitment to the NYCUDL.
 We have been so lucky to have their help this year—room running at tournaments, helping with workshops, judging, co-coaching Debate Club, (creating literal apps!!) for our judges and coaches.
 There’s truly nothing they can’t do.
-In addition to their volunteer, the league offers them intermittent workshops on applying to college, resume writing, job skills, etc. We had an awesome workshop today on “How To Be Successful in a First Job, but we can’t tell you all the tricks here—you have to be a Youth Leader!
+In addition to their volunteer work, the league offers intermittent workshops on applying to college, resume writing, job skills, etc. We had an awesome workshop today on “How To Be Successful in a First Job”, but we can’t tell you all the tricks here—you have to be a Youth Leader!